-PLAN FINANCIAL GOALS 3

-READ A PAY STUB 4
+READ A PAT SIUB 3

+BUDGETING 4

 YOUR MONEY PLAN 5

 BANKING 6

 BALANCING 8

-DEBIT OR CREDIT 9
+DEBIT or CREDIT 9

-COMPOUNDING 10
+INVESTING 10

 BORROWER BEWARE 11

 INSURANCE 12

 CREDIT 14

 COLLEGE MONEY 22

 FRAUD 24

-SOCIAL NETWORKING 26
+SOCIAL NETWORKING 3

+26

+KHEAA.COM RESOUR CES

-KHEAA.COM RESOURCES 27
+27

-Everybody needs to know how to manage money and to make it grow.
+verybody needs to know how to manage money and to make it grow.
 Knowing what to do with your money helps you manage your income and expenses throughout your life.

 Entire sectors of the economy are dedicated to separating you from your hard-earned cash.
-It's Money, Baby will help you make informed financial decisions so you keep more of your money in your pocket, not theirs.
+Money 101: Introduction to Basic Finances will help you make informed financial decisions so you keep more of your money in your pocket, not theirs.